 REASONABLE BELIEF: is that which an ordinary person of average intelligence and sound mind would believe.
 Chapter 37 requires certain disciplinary decisions when the superintendent or designee has a reasonable belief that a student engaged in conduct punishable as a felony offense.
-In forming such a reasonable belief, the superintendent or designee may determination made by the Since HB 446 removed knuckles from the list of prohibited weapons in Penal Code 46.05, it is a local choice as to whether districts want to keep this as a prohibited weapon.
-Glossary Model Student Code of Conduct © 2019 by Texas Association of School Boards, Inc. All rights reserved.
-Page 65 Glossary superintendent or designee using use all available information, including the information furnished notice of a student's arrest under Article 15.27 of the Code of Criminal Procedure
+In forming such a reasonable belief, the superintendent or designee may use all available information and must consider the information furnished in the notice of a student's arrest under Code of Criminal Procedure Article 15.27.